aimfeld/CellMorphs/docs/index.md

 # What are CellMorphs

-CellMorphs are evolved [cellular automata](http://en.wikipedia.org/wiki/Cellular_automata).
+CellMorphs are [generative digital works of art](https://en.wikipedia.org/wiki/Generative_art), based on evolved [cellular automata](http://en.wikipedia.org/wiki/Cellular_automata).
 Cellular automata are complex dynamical systems that exhibit overall behavior that cannot be traced back to the underlying rules.
 In other words, they show [emergent](http://en.wikipedia.org/wiki/Emergence) or self-organized behavior.
 Complex systems typically consist of many similar, interacting, simple parts.
 'Simple' means that the behavior of parts is easily understood, while the overall behavior of the system as a whole has no simple explanation.

 The cellular automata of CellMorphs are based on [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) and the idea of evolution by aesthetic selection is derived from [Richard Dawkins' Biomorphs](https://en.wikipedia.org/wiki/The_Blind_Watchmaker).